itslanguage/itslanguage-docs/docs/api/choice_challenges.md

 # Choice Challenges

-One set of transcription choices is used to perform speech recognition to selects one of the choices.
+A set of transcription choices is used to perform speech recognition to select one of the choices.

 ## List all choice challenges